georgewallace/responsetemplates/doc-bug-closed.md

 @author Thanks for your dedication to our documentation.

-After review we have determined [insert reason] and do not plan on updating the documentation.
+After reviewing your issue, we have determined [insert reason] and do not plan on updating the documentation.

-If you have another possible update to our documentation, please don’t hesitate to reach out again.
-Thank you! #please-close
+Please don't hesitate to reach out again, if you have any other questions

+Once again, Thanks! #please-close